lemieux-lab/BamQuery/docs/source/command.rst

 			--light               Display only the count and norm count for peptides and regions --sc                  Query Single Cell Bam Files
 			--var                 Keep Variants Alignments
-			--maxmm               Enable STAR to generate a large number of alignments --overlap             Count overlapping reads
+			--maxmm               Enable STAR to generate a larger number of alignments --overlap             Count overlapping reads
 			--plots               Plot biotype pie-charts
 			--m                   Mouse genome
 			--dev                 Save all temps files
-			--t T                 Specify the number of processing threads (CPUs) to use for BamQuery.
-The default is 4.
+			--t T                 Specify the number of processing threads to run BamQuery.
+The default is 4

 ====================